-Management's Responsibilities.
+Federal Energy Regulatory Commission November 5, 2010 Page 3 of 4 Responsibilities Management's Responsibilities.
 Management is responsible for the financial statements; establishing and maintaining effective internal control; and complying with laws, regulations, and contracts applicable to the Commission.
 Auditors' Responsibilities.
-Our responsibility is to express an opinion on the fiscal year 2009 and 2008 financial statements of the Commission based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Bulletin No. 07-04, as amended.
-Those standards and OMB Bulletin No. 07-04, as amended require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Our responsibility is to express an opinion on the fiscal year 2010 and 2009 financial statements of the Commission based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Bulletin No. 07-04.
+Those standards and OMB Bulletin No. 07-04 require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes: